AndryRafam/Shadow/README.md

 ![](https://img.shields.io/badge/Algorithm-Serpent-orange.svg?style=plastic&logo)
 ![](https://img.shields.io/badge/Algorithm-SHA-orange.svg?style=plastic&logo)
 <h1 align="center"> SHADOW </h1>
 SHADOW is a full double encryption which means that it can encrypt/decrypt a specific file, a specific folder or an entire folder and thus all of its sub folders.
-The program is based on AES-256, Serpent-256 and SHA-256 and uses GCM as an operation mode for encryption.
+The program is based on AES-256, Serpent-256 and SHA-256 and uses GCM (Galois/Counter Mode) as an operation mode for encryption.

 <h3 align="left"> PASSWORD RULES </h3>
 <h4 align="left"> For encryption, the user needs to confirm the password. (enter it twice)</h4>